hyp-YupengHe/Internship-of-Mathematical-Statistics-/README.md

 # Internship-of-Mathematical-Statistics-
-The first homework of Internship of Mathematical Statistics
+The first Assignment of Internship of Mathematical Statistics